• Skip to primary navigation

 The roads in Grenada are reminiscent of some of the shockingly narrow roads I navigated in the south of France a few years ago.
 These roads which barely have any business fitting two cars side-by-side, also boast great views – which often means a sheer drop on at least one side.

-There doesn’t seem to be any rules on where you can park.
+There don’t seem to be any rules on where you can park.
 Need to stop somewhere?
 Then stop.
 Let’s just hope the guy behind you knows you’re stopping and moves around you instead of banging into you.
 But on a narrow roadway (see above), a parked car often also means only one car can get by in either direction.
 So be prepared to wait in line for cars to come through one way, before you can pass yourself.

 A system of light double-toots of the horn seems to say anything from “hello” to “thank you” to “get out of the way” to “I just slept with your wife”.
 You know how it goes.